arska/harmonizely2hubspot/README.md

 HUBSPOT_ACCESS_TOKEN="pat-xx-xxxxxxxx-xxxx-xxxx..."
 HUBSPOT_USERS="user1@example.com,user2@example.com"

-The application listens by default on tcp port 8080 and answers any requests to / with "OK" (e.g. for liveness probes).
+The application listens by default on TCP port 8080 and answers any requests to/with "OK" (e.g. for liveness probes).
 The webhook requests need to be sent to /user1@example.com, and the created objects (contacts, deals, meetings) will then be owned by the user with the email address "user1@example.com".

 ## Testing in development